This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Cragside’s 140 year old Scots pine tree has been officially declared the tallest tree in the UK.
 At 40m (just over 131ft and the same height as 10 double-decker buses stacked one on top of the other), the conifer has been confirmed as the largest of its kind by officials from the Tree Register –the organisation which since 1988 has kept a tally of Britain and Ireland's notable and ancient specimens.

-Summer arrivals in our shop
+Christmas arrivals in our shop

 Stay with us